fortrabbit/help/docs/404-errors.md

 title:         Troubleshoot 404 errors
 naviTitle:     404 errors
 excerpt:       What you may want to know about our 404 errors.
-lead:          'The 404 HTTP status code is "not found".
+lead:          'The 404 HTTP status code is "File Not Found".
 The server can be reached and is answering but there is nothing to show under this address.
 This article aims to help developers troubleshooting such errors.'
 group:         troubleshooting
 stack:         all
 dontList:      false